qwaneu/qwaneu.github.io/_drafts/dimensional-planning.md

 So how do we determine what needs to be in a Cobblestone Road solution?
 Or what does not need to be in there?
 You should be able to stop development after delivering the Cobblestone Road release: it does the job, it is functional, it gets you from A to B but no more.
 It does not excite, but no one makes a fuss about it either.

+Just as with the dirt road release, it helps to set a release goal and a deadline, and use a release burn down to drive development.
 The decision criterion here is: if we would leave out this piece, would someone be hindered in doing their work?
 No?
 Then it is not part of your Cobblestone Road release.

 <div class="shout-out">
   <div>